Byzantine army: The Imperial tagmata

 The tagmata (τάγματα, "regiments") were the professional standing army of the Empire, formed by Emperor Constantine V after the suppression of a major revolt in the Opsician Theme in 741–743.
 Anxious to safeguard his throne from the frequent revolts of the thematic armies, Constantine reformed the old guard units of Constantinople into the new tagmata regiments, which were meant to provide the emperor with a core of professional and loyal troops.
-They were typically headquartered in or around Constantinople, although in later ages they sent detachments to the provinces.
-The tagmata were exclusively heavy cavalry units and formed the core of the imperial army on campaign, augmented by the provincial levies of thematic troops who were more concerned with local defense.
+They were typically headquartered in or around Constantinople, although during the 10th century they sent detachments to the provinces.
+The tagmata were a mixture of heavy cavalry and heavy infantry units and formed the core of the imperial army on campaign, augmented by the provincial levies of thematic troops who were more concerned with local defense.